-(Guidance taken from the Child Protection Safeguarding Handbook for Schools) Name: Form / Class: Date of birth: Class teacher / Form tutor: Date and time of concern/disclosure/ allegation: Why are you concert conversations and t ned about th he dates the y occurred.
-You must le a description of any in make clear what is fact a investigate the concern and what is hearsay. , What have you observed and when?
-(This relates to anything you have personally witnessed) What have you heard and when?
+SCHOOL DISCLOSURE OR ALLEGATION RECORD (Guidance taken from the Child Protection Safeguarding Handbook for Schools) Name: Form / Class: Date of birth: Class teacher / Form tutor: Date and time of concern/disclosure/ Why are you concerned about this pupil?
+(Please provide a description of any incidents / conversations and the dates they occurred.
+You must make clear what is fact and what is hearsay.
+You must not ask the pupil leading questions or try to investigate the concern yourself.)
+What have you obse rved and wh nen?
+(This relates to an ) rthing you have persona lly witnessed) What have you heard and when?
 (Write here anything you have been told by the pupil or any other person.
 Be clear about who has said what) What have you been told and when?
 (This may be third-party information that is relevant but as yet unsubstantiated) If any allegation has been made, give any details you have about the alleged abuser